How Daniel Kahneman’s Two Systems Influence Your Decisions

 The first system, ‘System 1’ is fast; it’s instinctive, emotional, and reactive.
 The second, ‘System 2’, is more logical, slower, more deliberative and forward-thinking.

 Let’s take a look at Kahneman’s two systems.
-But remember – ‘System 2’ might be hard, but it may well be where the greatest progress comes for your business.
+But remember – ‘System 2’ might be hard, but it may well be where the greatest progress comes for you.

 What are the Two Systems?